phillippppppo/calculator/README.md

 ## Issues

-- You can ignore issues like vulnerabilities or the report of DeprecationWarning for `punycode`, because it does not affect any functionality.
+- You can ignore issues like vulnerabilities, npm WARN deprecated or the report of DeprecationWarning for `punycode`, because it does not affect any functionality.

 ## Reproducing the Trial